 “Houseplants are good for your health”

 …Something we all learned in our biology lessons, but in case you were busy passing notes, houseplants have health benefits which shouldn’t be ignored.
-They actually clean the air – improving the air quality in our home by removing traces of chemicals such as carbon monoxide.
+They actually clean the air – improving the air quality in our homes by removing traces of chemicals such as carbon monoxide.
 You can find a list of the best “air cleaning” houseplants put together by the Telegraph – If you fancy a healthier environment, it’s worth a read.
 Other trendy leaves right now are baby’s breath, lambs ear and of course, the aforementioned banana and cheese plant leaves.
 I must admit, I prefer to keep my faux collection seasonal but sometimes one to two will slip through the net.
 If they’re stored away, chances are they’ll return a little worse for wear – a good excuse to keep them inside all year round!

-My mother in law gifted me a potted faux cheese plant from Matalan as part of my birthday present and for the meagre price point of £10 it’s actually good quality and looks very realistic.
+My mother-in-law gifted me a potted faux cheese plant from Matalan as part of my birthday present and for the meagre price point of £10, it’s actually good quality and looks very realistic.
 I’ve switched its original black pot for a white one, albeit a little big but to me, it looks brighter and more balanced.
 Once it’s sitting on a higher shelf it’s not noticeably big.

 An exciting recent discovery – the in-laws have a Eucalyptus tree in their garden which had gone unnoticed until this spring…

 I spotted it as I was leaving one weekend and internally shrieked!
 Eucalyptus is my favourite foliage and aside from buying plenty of the faux version, I now have a pot full of the real thing sitting on my dresser and I can’t help but be bedazzled by it.